A Partially Derivative-Free Proximal Method for Composite Multiobjective Optimization in the H\"older Setting: Conclusions

 \section{Conclusions}

-In this work, we addressed a multiobjective optimization problem involving the composition of a differentiable function with a convex one, under the assumption that the gradient of each differentiable component can be decomposed into parts with Lipschitz and Hölder regularity.
+In this work, we addressed a multiobjective optimization problem involving the composition of a differentiable function with a convex one, under the assumption that the gradient of each differentiable component can be decomposed into parts with Lipschitz and H\"{o}lder regularity.
 This flexible modeling covers both classical cases and mixed scenarios with different regularities across objectives.
 One of the main contributions of the method is its flexibility in handling approximations of the differentiable part, allowing exact derivatives, first-order approximations (such as finite differences), or second-order information through a matrix $B_j^k$, which may be either the exact Hessian or an approximation obtained via methods such as BFGS, secant Newton, or finite differences, provided that $\{B_k\}$ is a bounded sequence of positive semidefinite matrices.
 This makes the method applicable to a wide range of problems, including situations where derivative information is only partially or not directly available.
 Moreover, large values of the regularization parameter $\sigma$ may lead to small steps and slow convergence, so it is advisable to start with a small $\sigma$.
-The method does not require prior knowledge of the Lipschitz–Hölder constants, and its complexity analysis ensures convergence to an $\epsilon$-approximate solution in a finite number of iterations, with order $\mathcal{O}(\epsilon^{-\frac{\beta+1}{\beta}})$, consistent with the best-known complexity results for this type of regularity.
-Finally, we proposed numerical experiments for robust multiobjective optimization problems and observed that as the level of uncertainty increases, the approximated Pareto fronts become progressively more distant from the expected front.
-Nevertheless, PDFPM achieved a high recovery rate across all scenarios, including the more challenging cases with Hölder continuous gradients, reinforcing its practical potential for robust multiobjective optimization.
+The method does not require prior knowledge of the Lipschitz–H\"{o}lder constants, and its complexity analysis ensures convergence to an $\epsilon$-approximate solution in a finite number of iterations, with order $\mathcal{O}(\epsilon^{-\frac{\beta+1}{\beta}})$, consistent with the best-known complexity results for this type of regularity.

+The numerical experiments focused on robust multiobjective optimization problems in the H\"older setting.
+In the biobjective examples AAS1 and AAS2, we observed that, as the level of uncertainty increases, the Pareto fronts approximated by PDFPM move away from the nominal front corresponding to the case without uncertainty, as expected from the robust formulation.
+At the same time, PDFPM maintained very high success rates across all uncertainty levels, including the more challenging instances with H\"older continuous gradients, which suggests that the method handles uncertainty in a stable way on these problems.
+In a larger benchmark study involving standard multiobjective test problems and several uncertainty levels, a performance-profile comparison with two first-order composite methods indicated that PDFPM is particularly robust in terms of the fraction of successfully solved instances, while remaining competitive with respect to the usual performance measures.